 - Lost and Found

 Members of the Emerson College community with a valid Emerson ID card have full borrowing privileges at the Emerson College Library.
 You must come to the Library to activate your card and receive a PIN before any requests can be processed.
 Emerson College Department of Professional Studies and Special Programs students and alumni borrowers may borrow Emerson College library books, but they cannot borrow books from other libraries through our Document Delivery and Interlibrary Loan services, nor can they check out laptops for use within the Library.

 Individuals with full borrowing privileges at other Fenway Library Consortium libraries may also borrow materials from the Emerson College Library, either in person or through Document Delivery.
 They may not check out laptops or study room keys for use within the Library.

-Patrons should promptly report the loss of a library card to the circulation desk.
+Patrons should promptly report the loss of a library card to the service desk.
 You are responsible for all transactions on your borrowing record unless the card has been reported lost.

 Please let us know about any changes in your local address, email address, or telephone number.

 |Patron Type||Borrowing Period*||Grace Period||Fines|

 |Students||28 Days||7 Days||$0.25/Day, $15 Maximum per item|

 |Consortium Borrower||28 Days||7 Days||$0.25/Day, $15 Maximum per item|